 Daisy Kaplan, M.S.Daisy Kaplan, M.S.
 University of Massachusetts and doctoral candidate at the Graduate Center at the City University of New York.
 The Bahamas dolphin project served as part of her M.S. thesis project.
 Her doctoral thesis is on bottlenose dolphin acoustics, based at the White Sand Ridge field site in the Bahamas.
 She has spent of number of years working as a biologist at the University of Hawaii's Kewalo Basin Marine Mammal Laboratory studying dolphins.

-Michelle J. Paddack, Ph.D. has been investigating coral reef fish ecology in the Caribbean since 1999.
+Michelle J. Paddack, Ph.D. is a senior conservation scientist with Oceanic Society and has been investigating coral reef fish ecology in the Caribbean since 1999.
 She earned her Ph.D. in 2005 at the University of Miami's Rosenstiel School of Marine and Atmospheric Science, conducting her dissertation research on the ecological interplay between herbivorous fishes and the changing coral reef environment.